peteroupc/peteroupc.github.io/graphics.md

 - home computers released before 1995,
 - game consoles (handheld and for TVs) released before 2000,
 - arcade machines with similar performance to machines described earlier, and
-- the Game Boy Advance, Nintendo DS, and Nintendo 3DS, all of which were released after 2000 but have relatively meager graphics ability.
+- the Game Boy Advance and Nintendo DS, both of which were released after 2000 but have relatively meager graphics ability.

 In addition, video-game graphics for personal digital assistants, graphical calculators, and cellular phones (generally those released before 2007) are within the spirit of this specification, up to the performance of consumer PCs released before 2000.